Female tent camper walking dog on leash

 • Multiple sick or dead rabbits or rodents (including beavers)

-• Pinpoint white spots throughout the liver and spleen, not to be confused with tapeworm tracks in the liver
+• Pinpoint white spots throughout the liver and spleen of an animal — not to be confused with tapeworm tracks in the liver

 What to Look For in Humans

-Symptoms can include a sudden onset (1-10 days, average 3 days after exposure)
+Symptoms can include a sudden onset (one to ten days, average three days after exposure)

 • High fever